nblumhardt/alt-composition/README.md

 Simple additions to the System.Composition API.

+*Eager construction:*

+Parts marked with _EagerlyConstructedAttribute_ can be started at container creation time:

+	[EagerlyConstructed]
+	public class SomePart { }

+Requires a convention to be applied:

+	var conventions = new ConventionBuilder();
+	conventions.SupportEagerConstruction();

+When the container is created:

+	var container = ...
+	container.ConstructEagerParts();

 License and Credits
 -------------------

 Available for commercial and open-source projects under MS-PL, see http://opensource.org/licenses/MS-PL.
 Draws from many of the samples published by Microsoft at http://mef.codeplex.com.

-Thanks are owing to the MEF team for putting out a great product, and to the awesome crew at Readify for pushing me get this project together covering some of the remaining gaps.

 Copyright (c) 2012 Nicholas Blumhardt.